microsoft/onnxruntime/docs/C_API.md

 * [../csharp/test/Microsoft.ML.OnnxRuntime.EndToEndTests.Capi/C_Api_Sample.cpp](../csharp/test/Microsoft.ML.OnnxRuntime.EndToEndTests.Capi/C_Api_Sample.cpp)

+## Deployment

+Your installer should put the onnxruntime.dll into the same folder as your application.
+Your application can either use [load-time dynamic](https://docs.microsoft.com/en-us/windows/win32/dlls/using-load-time-dynamic-linking) linking or [run-time dynamic linking](https://docs.microsoft.com/en-us/windows/win32/dlls/using-run-time-dynamic-linking) to bind to the dll.

+### Dynamic Link Library Search Order

+This is an important article to be aware of on how the Windows OS finds supporting dlls: [Dynamic Link Library Search Order](https://docs.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-search-order).

+There are some cases where a middleware dll might be using the onnxruntime engine and might not be in the same folder as the app.

+Do not modify the system %path% variable to add your middleware folder.
+This can conflict with other software on the machine that also has it's own version of the runtime.
+Instead you must use [run-time dynamic linking](https://docs.microsoft.com/en-us/windows/win32/dlls/using-run-time-dynamic-linking) to make sure you are binding the copy in your folder.

+You can use code like this sample does in [GetModulePath()](https://github.com/microsoft/Windows-Machine-Learning/blob/master/Samples/SampleSharedLib/SampleSharedLib/FileHelper.cpp) to find out what folder your dll is loaded from.
+You can use that to build a path to the onnxruntime.dll for LoadLibrary().

 ## Telemetry

 To turn on/off telemetry collection on official Windows builds, please use Enable/DisableTelemetryEvents() in the C API.
 See the [Privacy](./Privacy.md) page for more information on telemetry collection and Microsoft's privacy policy.